tolitius/mount/README.md

 Here is a good [breakdown](http://blog.ndk.io/2014/02/25/clojure-bootstrapping.html) on the Clojure REPL startup time, and it is [not because of JVM](http://blog.ndk.io/2014/02/11/jvm-slow-startup.html).

-`mount` is here to preserve all the Clojure superpowers while making application state enjoyably reloadable.
+`mount` is here to preserve all the Clojure superpowers while making _the application state_ enjoyably reloadable.

 There is another Clojure superpower that `mount` is made to retain: Clojure community.
 Pull request away, let's solve this thing!